DevStephanie/DevStephanie/README.md

 👩🏽‍💻 I completed a Software Engineer Apprenticeship at **GOOGLE** September 2022 - May 2024 <br/>
 👩🏽‍🎓 Graduate of University of Illinois at Urbana Champaign, Class of 2018 <br/>
-👩🏽‍💻 Currently a Computer Science and Software Development student, Class of 2026.
+👩🏽‍💻 Currently a Computer Science and Software Development student, Class of 2026. <br/>

-💭 I'm interested in Mobile Development, Game Design, and VR & AR Technologies <br/>
+<br> 💭 I'm interested in Mobile Development, Game Design, and VR & AR Technologies <br/>

 <p>